 The study of industrial metabolism is an emerging field with many possible applications.
-Furthermore, many important aspects of such studies need to be investigated before they will be used routinely by decision makers for policy setting and analysis.
+Furthermore, many important aspects of such studies need to be investigated before they can be used routinely by decision makers for policy setting and analysis.
 By way of example, we discuss below a few areas where industrial metabolism analyses may be applied, particularly in cases where little information is currently available because of the lack of appropriate analytical tools.

-5.1.
-Cradle-to-grave emissions accounting for effective pollution control
+5.1 "Cradle-to-grave" emissions accounting for effective pollution control

-As emphasized in the earlier discussion, pollution may occur at numerous stages in a material's life cycle in the industrial economy.
+As emphasized earlier, pollution may occur at numerous stages in a material's life cycle in the industrial economy.
 Therefore, strategies for pollution reduction must emphasize controls during production and manufacturing, use, and disposal.
-As a major first step, the U.S. Environmental Protection Agency, under its "Industrial Toxics Project", has asked more than 600 companies to voluntarily reduce pollution caused by 17 toxic chemicals.
+As a major first step the US Environmental Protection Agency (EPA), under its Industrial Toxics Project, has asked more than 600 companies to voluntarily reduce pollution caused by 17 toxic chemicals.
 Under this initiative, the companies would reduce their emissions (relative to 1988 levels) by 33% in 1992 and by 50% in 1995.
-A listing of the chemicals targeted for reductions is provided in Table 5.
+A listing of the chemicals targeted for reduction is provided in Table 4.